TheOdinProject/curriculum/nodeJS/express/controllers.md

 <div class="lesson-content__panel" markdown="1">

-1. This article [Express Middlewares, Demystified](https://medium.com/@viral_shah/express-middlewares-demystified-f0c2c37ea6a1) Written by Viral Shah will help understand how middlewares work in a depper way.
+1. This article [Express Middlewares, Demystified](https://medium.com/@viral_shah/express-middlewares-demystified-f0c2c37ea6a1) Written by Viral Shah will help understand how middlewares work in a deeper way.
 The article also encourages you to read the source code of Express which you can likely do by now.
 1. Watch this short 10 minutes [video tutorial of the MVC pattern](https://www.youtube.com/watch?v=Cgvopu9zg8Y).
 There is not much to this other than consolidating what you already know.

 </div>